 Participate in academic workshops geared to international students

-- The Office of international Affairs hosts a series of academic workshops in the beginning of autumn and spring semester.
+- The Office of International Affairs hosts a series of academic workshops at the beginning of autumn and spring semesters.
 They are announced via the International Student Newsletter and will be included in the office’s calendar of events.

 - Recordings of previous workshops are available online